patrickbucher/docs/clean-agile/clean-agile.md

    relationship to the stakeholders.
 3. _Feedback_: The Agile practices and disciplines have one common benefit: they provide rapid feedback.
-This helps to detect when things go wrong early on, so that ther's still space for corrections.
+This helps to detect when things go wrong early on, so that there's still space for corrections.
 This feedback also confronts the team with the consequences of decisions made earlier.
 4. _Simplicity_: Being simple is being _direct_.
 Software problems are often solved by introducing additional layers of indirection.
 Agile values reduce